Points of Interest

 While the Great Bear Rainforest is home to a significant bear population, Summer is not the optimal time to spot bears in the region.
 During this time of year, bears are often up in the mountains, foraging for berries and other food sources.
 If your main goal is to see bears, you may have better success during the spring or fall, when bears return to lower elevations to feed on sedges or salmon.
 Summer on the other hand offers increased opportunity to see migratory sea mammals such as humpback whales, orcas, and if lucky, coastal wolves.
 Our experienced guides will do their best to enhance wildlife viewing opportunities and share knowledge of local wildlife.

-Spirit bears live in the Great Bear Rainforest year-round but it’s unlikely you will see one in the spring.
+Spirit bears live in the Great Bear Rainforest year-round but it’s unlikely you will see one in the summer.
 The best time for the opportunity to view a spirit bear is after the rains have come in autumn.
 This means you should plan to come in September or October if you are interested in seeing a spirit bear.

 Yes, summer is a peak time to visit the Great Bear Rainforest.
 With pleasant weather, lush greenery, and longer daylight hours, you can enjoy incredible outdoor recreation and explore diverse landscapes.
 The stunning coastline offers opportunities for kayaking and wildlife watching.
 You’ll encounter a range of wildlife, from eagles to marine mammals and if lucky, a coastal wolf.
 Also, our summer itineraries allow for cultural experiences with local Indigenous communities, and opportunities to visit whale research stations.